Skip to content

 As practitioners and researchers, we are aware of the issues relating to the lack of physical activity associated with obesity.
 However, guidance given to school children on physical activity often fails to recognise the difficulties that obese children face whilst growing.
 Wearing a bariatric weighted suit provides a practical ‘lived in’ experience of the physical stresses and constraints for those who are at risk of becoming obese to demonstrate what could happen if they fail to take preventative action when moving into adulthood.

-Physiotherapy12.30pmSC060The science of stability
+Physiotherapy10.30amSC060The science of stability

 Join us for an interactive taster session exploring using movement to restore function.
 Get a behind-the-scenes look at how physiotherapists help patients recover from injury and illness by restoring balance, control and confidence in their bodies.

-Sport and Exercise Sciences12.30pmSC161/162Office worker to athlete
+Sport and Exercise Sciences11.45amSC161/162Office worker to athlete

 Exploring the course’s main themes of sport performance and health, you will have the opportunity to observe, or participate in, demonstrations of advanced testing techniques from the world of sport and exercise.

-Sport Business Management1.30pmBG101From Classroom to Boardroom
+Sport Business Management12.30pmBG101From Classroom to Boardroom

 Explore global placement opportunities for sport business students and dive into the key challenges, issues, and exciting prospects within the ever-evolving sport business world.
 Discover how studying sport business within a dynamic business school environment prepares you for a fast-paced, ever-evolving global industry.

-Sport Business Management (High Performance Leadership)1.30pmBG101As above
+Sport Business Management (High Performance Leadership)12.30pmBG101From Classroom to Boardroom

 Get ready to put your performance capabilities to the test using our industry-standard equipment and learn how you can enhance your strength, conditioning and injury resilience.
-Create a personalised plan to enhance your performance, just like a professional would.

 Welcome and Student Life Talks: